physiozoo/mhrv/README.md

 # mhrv

-Matlab toolbox for calculating Heart-Rate Variability (HRV) metrics on ECG signals.
-Supports working with the [PhysioNet](https://physionet.org/) [1] data format.
+`mhrv` is a matlab toolbox for calculating Heart-Rate Variability (HRV) metrics from both ECG signals and RR-interval time series.
+The toolbox works with ECG data in the [PhysioNet](https://physionet.org/) [1] WFDB data format.

 ## Features

-* WFDB wrappers and helpers: A small subset of the PhysioNet WFDB tools are wrapped with matlab functions, to allow using them directly from matlab.
+- **WFDB wrappers and helpers**.
+A small subset of the PhysioNet WFDB tools are wrapped with matlab functions, to allow using them directly from matlab.
     * `gqrs` - A QRS detection algorithm.
     * `rdsamp` - For reading PhysioNet signal data into matlab.
     * `rdann` - For reading PhysioNet annotation data into matlab.
     * `wrann` - For writing PhysioNet annotation data from matlab datatypes.
     * `wfdb_header` - Read record metadata from a WFDB header file (`.hea`).

-* ECG signal processing: Peak detection and RR interval extraction from ECG data in PhysioNet format.
+- **ECG signal processing**.
+Peak detection and RR interval extraction from ECG data in PhysioNet format.
     * `rqrs` - Detection of R-peaks in ECG signals (based on PhysioNet's `gqrs`).
 Configurable for use with both human and animal ECGs.
     * `ecgrr` - Construction of RR intervals from ECG data in PhysioNet format.
     * `qrs_compare` - Comparison of QRS detections to reference annotations and calculation of quality measures like Sensitivity, PPV.

-* RR-intervals signal processing:
+- **RR-intervals signal processing**.
+Ectopic beat rejection, frequency filtering, nonlinear dynamic and fractal analysis.
     * `filtrr` - Filtering of RR interval time series to detect ectopic (out of place) beats.
     * `dfa` - Detrended Fluctuation Analysis, a method of estimating the fractal scaling exponent of a signal [3].
     * `mse` - Multiscale Sample Entropy, a measure of the complexity of the signal computed on multiple time scales [4].
     * `sample_entropy` - Sample Entropy, a measure of the irregularity of a signal.

-* HRV Metrics: Calculating quantitative measures that indicate the activity of the heart based on RR intervals based on the standard HRV metrics defined in the literature (see e.g. [2]).
+* HRV Metrics: Calculating quantitative measures that indicate the activity of the heart based on RR intervals using all standard HRV metrics defined in the literature (see e.g. [2]).
     * `hrv_time` - Time Domain: AVNN, SDNN, RMSSD, pNNx.
     * `hrv_freq` - Frequency Domain:
         * Total and normalized power in (configurable) VLF, LF, HF and custom user-defined bands.
         * Spectral power estimation using Lomb, Auto Regressive, Welch and FFT methods.
         * Additional frequency-domain features: LF/HF ratio, LF and HF peak frequencies, power-law scaling exponent (beta).
     * `hrv_nonlinear` - Nonlinear methods:
         * Short- and long-term scaling exponents (alpha1, alpha2) based on DFA.
         * Sample Entropy and Multiscale sample entropy (MSE).